 THE KARATE KID (2010)—-remake of the 1984 hit sets itself in China, and has young & troubled Jaden Smith (Will’s kid) seeking guidance from an aging kung fu master (Jackie Chan) when local ruffians make him feel unwanted.
 The suspense will kill you.
 I suffered through this twice, on long-distance, rump-numbing bus rides in The Philippines, so I figure to have thus paid off a ton of karma.
-Young Smith may charm some, and no doubt Will is proud (he and wife Jada P. helped produce), but this left me hoping the Chinese secret police would somehow make an appearance and save the day with some cathartic torture. $40,000,000 was spent to put the package together, and the Smiths must have felt the zen when it pulled back $359,000,000.
+Young Smith may charm some, and no doubt Will is proud (he and wife Jada P helped produce), but this left me hoping the Chinese secret police would somehow make an appearance and save the day with some cathartic torture. $40,000,000 was spent to put the package together, and the Smith’s must have felt the zen when it pulled back $359,000,000.
 Directed by Harald Svart, running 140 minutes (c’mon!), with Taraji P. Henson, Wenwen Han, Zhenwei Wang and Yu Rongguang.
 The film features kung fu, not karate.
 Foul!

 KING DINOSAUR—–super-low-budget 1955 kiddie pacifier makes many laffs viewed for its bracing ineptitude.
 A quartet of astronauts (in far-off 1960) journey to the planet Nova, which they find crawling with

 stock footage monsters, including the title titan, a magnified iguana.
 Does that lizard crowd have an agent or what?
 For the good of all, the earthlings blow up the planet with an A-bomb.
 Starring William Bryant, Wanda Curtis, Douglas Henderson and Patti Gallegher.